Jelly & Jell-O Surprise:

 1. Challenging Transitional Foods & Solutions:

-Jell-O, ice cream, and popsicles are all more challenging for people with difficulty swallowing, especially if they have difficulty controlling liquids and mixed consistencies in the mouth and throat.
+Jell-O, ice cream, and popsicles are other examples of transitional foods.
+These particular transitional foods are more challenging for people with difficulty swallowing, especially if they have difficulty controlling liquids and mixed consistencies in the mouth and throat.
 (A mixed consistency is when you have solid pieces plus liquid in the same bite, like cold cereal in milk – See this DysphagiaCafe.com article called “Mixed consistency dysphagia.”)
 While you are chewing or processing the solid food in your mouth, the liquid may be falling out of the back of your mouth and dripping down into your throat.
 Watermelon is another good example of a mixed consistency.
 Next time you take a bite of a juicy watermelon, pay attention to the amount of liquid that cascades to the throat.
 Do you feel this?
 Do you respond quickly with a clearing swallow?
 If not, you could aspirate on that liquid.
+If a person with dysphagia has been found to have difficulty with mixed consistencies during an instrumental swallow study, they will also likely have difficulty with Jell-O. The solid to liquid transformation that happens with Jell-O makes it a unique and challenging transitional food item.
+It can become an even more challenging mixed consistency with the addition of fruit chunks.

 So, for many people with dysphagia, we need a transitional food item for therapy that stays thick and smooth to allow time for processing of the food in the mouth and time to swallow, without thin liquids falling to the airway.
 Often after some types of stroke, for example, the swallow trigger is slow.